 you can have the full palette of sounds easily available to you.

 Shows how to organize your song in sections that you can copy and

-- Automating Instrument, Effect, and Main
+- Automating Instrument and Effect

 Shows how to make a parameter change during a sequence.

 Shows how to change tempo and time signature in the middle of a sequence.